 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 A salad should never be boring.
-We have way too many options for mix-ins, toppings, and dressings for a salad to be left on the Thanksgiving table except for the one relative who is on a diet.
+We have way too many options for mix-ins, toppings, and dressings for a salad to be left on the Thanksgiving table, except for the one relative who is on a diet.
 This salad is both hearty and full of flavor by taking notes from wild rice salads and merging them with a green lettuce salad.

 The vinaigrette uses orange juice just like wild rice salad does.
-The orange compliments the rice and adds a bright citrus flavor.
+The orange complements the rice and adds a bright citrus flavor.
 This salad hit all the right notes with rice for texture, citrus for brightness, dried cranberries for sweetness, feta for some cheese tang, and sugared pecans.

 - Orange zest has a more pungent flavor than the juice from inside the fruit.
 The essential oils in the zest offer a bright punch of flavor.